 Approaches to Treatment

 We believe in utilizing community resources, current technologies, and professional expertise to support our students in reaching their full potential.
 Our approach is cognitive-behavioral in nature and utilizes principles of applied behavior analysis within an active treatment model to serve our students and families.
 T.C.
-Harris programs are built upon Positive Behavioral Interventions and Supports (PBIS).
-Building off and supporting the principals of PBIS, our programs utilize Trauma-Informed Care and The Mandt System.
+Harris programs are built upon Trauma-Informed Care (TIC) and the Mandt System.

 Trauma Informed Care